kate-2022/LibraryManagementApp/README.md

 # LibraryManagementApp

-This project is part of an ongoing internship.. step by step ( when there is spare time..)
+This project is part of an ongoing internship..